Rob Hudak - Interactive Creative Director

 My career in interactive design and love for innovation came honestly.
 It's been a journey of exploration, restlessness, discovery, and luck.
 I owe my career to my inability to let myself be bored and the amazing people with whom I've collaborated and stayed interested with along the way.

 My love of multimedia design and programming was born in the mid '90s and matured in the early aughts.
 As bandwidth expanded, so did my skill-set.
 I eventually found myself in working environments with some of the best minds in the business of interactive design, technology, marketing and innovation.
 I felt like my heroes, the artists and filmmakers of the 1920s and 30s, who explored every possibility of current mediums and new technologies available to them to engage people in a dialogue or tell a story.

 The work here represents the output from teams that I've had the pleasure to contribute my skills to.
-My creative thinking and user-centered design approach is at core of these projects.
+My creative thinking and user-centered design approach is at the core of these projects.
 I gained more knowledge from this work than the knowledge I put into it, and that's just how I like it.
 The challenges and problem solving are my adventure.
-The inventiveness and fearlessness of those I've collaborated with on these projects rubbed off on me, big time.
+The inventiveness and fearlessness of those I've collaborated with on these projects rubbed off on me, allowing me to approach any project with a can-do attitude.
 I am grateful to still be working with inspiring people, constantly learning from them and pushing myself to learn more. - Rob Hudak

 Parsons Institute of Information Mapping - Public Opinion Tool